Fr. Charles Irvin

 Isaiah 50:5-9; James 2:14-18; Mark 8:27-35

-In many situations asking the right question is critically important, but coming up with the right question at the right time is an art.
-If a scientist doesn’t ask the right question he or she will follow paths that do not lead to solving a problem.
+In many situations asking the right question is critically important… but coming up with the right question at the right time is an art.
+If a scientist doesn’t ask the right question he or she will follow paths that do not lead to solving a problem that confronts them.
 If the president of a corporation doesn’t ask the right question at the right time he will not successfully provide for his company’s future.
 If you are an employee, think of the importance of questions you put to your bosses.
 Asking the right question can lead to your promotion.

 Think of how important it is for a police detective to ask the right question, or a doctor, or a psychiatrist.
 Asking the right question is a skill, an art, one that allows you to avoid going down a lot of blind alleys.